Primary Navigation Mobile

 Many phone-based dash cam apps offer an extensive array of features.

-Using a phone as a dash cam also means you don’t have to buy another piece of technology; you could use your current phone with a dash cam app, for when you’re out on drives, and not have to buy and fit a conventional dash cam into your car, saving both money and time.
+Using a phone as a dash cam also means you don’t have to buy another piece of technology; you could use your current phone with a dash cam app when you’re out on drives, and not have to buy and fit a conventional dash cam into your car, saving both money and time.
+Many apps also have features such as auto-record when your phone is connected to a charger.

 What are the disadvantages of using a phone as a dash cam?

 There are a few snags to employing a phone, old or new, as a stand-in for a normal car dash cam.
-For starters, a phone is much bulkier than a regular dash cam, so it’ll take up more windscreen real estate and be obvious to other road users and pedestrians.
+For starters, a phone is much bulkier than a dash cam, so it’ll take up more windscreen real estate and be obvious to other road users and pedestrians.

 The quality of the captured footage will also vary, depending on your phone and the capabilities of its camera, and you may find its performance lacking – especially when it comes to more challenging conditions, such as recording in the dark or rain.
 You might have to experiment a bit, and see what the footage looks like, to know whether it’s a viable option for you.